DarshanASC6/Conversation-Bot/README.md

  Enter anything.
 A question, a statement, etc. The bot will respond to it accordingly.

 # Note: THIS IS A JOKE.
+This is meant as a fun, passion project.
+The description above is a joke.
+Relax.